Table of Contents

 It may seem like a funny thing for a solo travel blog to say but sometimes you may not want to travel alone.
 In this guide, I’ll help you pick a travel buddy for the times you want company.

-If solo travel sounds too overwhelming right now, you’re probably thinking of picking a travel companion.
+If you’ve assessed the pros and cons of travelling alone and decided it might not be you right now, you’re probably thinking of picking a travel companion.
 So…

 How to pick a travel buddy